MikeiLL/nav_games/README.md

 == Installation ==

-Steps to install and configure MZ Mindbody API:
+Steps to install and configure MZ Nav Games:

 1. Upload the directory, `mz_nav_games` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress